 Kearney, 32, is a community organizer and part of the Louisville Doula Project, or LDP, Reparations Roundtable and the Stand Up Sunday Healing Team.

 A few weeks after the conclusion of her trial, SUS member Angie Reed Garner interviewed Kearney about her experiences.
-LEO has agreed to publish the interview.

 Angie Reed Garner: Did anything surprise you about your court experiences?
 Was any part of the whole process unexpected?